 Views Slideshow was installed and used for the home page banner, so I started experimenting with that but wasn't totally satisfied with my options.
 Same with Galleria (2008), couldn't get it to work with YouTube videos.

-In another recent Bootstrap based project I had searched for (search never ends does it?), found and chosen Flex Slider because I needed to create a series of horizontal book carousels for a Swiss Publishing house.
-Adopting the FlexSlider 2 library for that project allowed me to save a lot of time because I got most of what I needed out-of-the-box, including beautiful responsive carousels.
+In another recent Bootstrap based project I had searched for (search never ends does it?), found and chose Slick because I needed to create a series of horizontal book carousels for a Swiss Publishing house.
+Using version 1.5.9 of the Slick library for that project allowed me to save a lot of time because I got most of what I needed out-of-the-box, including beautiful responsive carousels.

 But for my corporate client, I needed to combine slider and carousel.
 So I headed out on the Web and searched for best practices and then screencasts that would help me fast track my prototype.